sh5i/git-stein/README.md

 $ git clone https://github.com/sh5i/git-stein.git
 $ cd git-stein
 $ ./gradlew executableJar
-$ cp /path/to/git-stein/build/libs/git-stein.jar /path/to/git/exec/path/git-stein  # Add as a Git subcommand
+$ cp build/libs/git-stein.jar /path/to/git/exec/path/git-stein  # Add as a Git subcommand
 ```
+You can know the git subcommand path (`/path/to/git/exec/path` in this example) by `git --exec-path`.

 Run command:
 ```